WebOrigami/docs/src/eg/intro.md

 ## Finish

 This concludes the `eg` introduction.
+As you've seen, `eg` is useful for

+- invoking JavaScript functions from the shell
+- parsing arguments from the command line and passing those to JavaScript functions
+- passing files and folder trees to JavaScript functions
+- capturing function output to files
+- working with graphs defined in JSON/YAML files, the file system, or web sites

-If you're finished and won't use `eg` after this, now is a good time to uninstall it and clean up:
+If you won't use `eg` after this, now is a good time to uninstall it and clean up:

 ```console
 $ cd ..
 $ rm -r samples
 $ npm uninstall -g @explorablegraph/explorable
 ```

+_Reviewer's note: Feel free to experiment further with `eg` if you'd like, but understand that it's not yet stable and will likely undergo further change.
+Anyone interested in using it should be in contact with [@JanMiksovsky](https://twitter.com/JanMiksovsky), and at this stage should be prepared to participate in the project at some level beyond just filing bug reports and expecting those bugs to be fixed._